dotnet/machinelearning/docs/code/CrossPlatform.md

 I think initially we should annotate that they don't work on non x86/x64 devices.
 This includes logging an error when they try and run an unsupported 3rd party dependency, and then failing gracefully with a helpful and descriptive error.
 The user should be able to compile the 3rd party dependency, for the ones that support it, and have ML.NET still be able to pick it up and run it if it exists.
 ONNX Runtime is something that we will probably want, but we can look more into this as we get requests for it in the future.

 ### Helix
 In order to fully test everything we need to, we would also need to change how we test to use the Helix testing servers.
 Currently, Helix doesn't have the capability to test Apple's new M1 code, but that is in the works.
+We will be building once for each architecture/platform combination, and then fan out and submit one job for each framework version we want to test.
+We will also be cross-targeting builds.
+For example we can build on normal linux to target arm linux and then run those tests using Helix.

 ### Mobile Support
 .NET Core 6 will allow us to run natively on mobile.
 Since we are making these changes before .NET 6 is released, I propose we don't include that work as of yet.
 As long as we handle the native binaries correctly and make sure ML.NET provides descriptive error methods, we should be able to have mobile support as soon as .NET Core 6 releases for everything that currently has a software fallback.
 Since the native projects we are proposing to keep build for Arm64, they should work on mobile as well.